Skarlso/jsonpathv2/README.md

 ### Library

-To use JsonPathV2 as a library simply include and get goin'!
+To use JsonPath as a library simply include and get goin'!

 ~~~~~ {ruby}
 require 'jsonpathv2'